How do I find out if I am an Apex PRD resident?

 Several facilities offer multi-use, seasonal or annual passes.
 Can they be used at other facilities?

 In most cases, no. However, summer or multi-visit swim passes can be used at Lake Arbor Center and Outdoor Swimming Pool, Secrest Youth and Teen Center and Swimming Pool and George J. Meyers Swimming Pool (not the Apex Center).
 There’s also a special summer swim pass that has 20 punches, with 5 of those 20 punches designated for use at the Apex Center.

 In addition, Apex Park and Recreation District offers an “All-Access Pass” for a fee that’s slightly higher than an Apex Center pass.
 For more info on the All-Access Pass, call 303-424-2739.

-Why are resident ID cards only available at the Apex Center Apex Simms Street Center and the Racquetball and Fitness Center?
+Why are resident ID cards only available at the Apex Center, Simms Street Recreation Center, and the Racquetball and Fitness Center?

 What are Apex PRD’s Refund Policies?